Does the following seem familiar?

 Your graphics do not incorporate the latest research into cognitive processing

-Do you realize a poor human-computer interface can actually prevent your operators from responding to abnormal situations properly, costing you lost production, equipment damage, and possible injuries?
+Do you realize a poor human-machine interface can actually prevent your operators from responding to abnormal situations properly, costing you lost production, equipment damage, and possible injuries?

 A Style Guide is a document that specifies the parameters for the HCI.
 It covers items which govern the look and feel of the user displays such as: